TommasoBelluzzo/BenfordLaw/README.md

 The framework doesn't require any specific dataset structure.
 Numeric data can be extracted from any source of produced following any methodology, but a minimum amount of 1000 elements (with at least 50 unique observations) is required in order to perform coherent analyses.

 The `run.m` script provides an example of how this framework can be used, but all the functions located in the `Scripts` folder can be executed in standalone computation processes.
 It is recommended to validate and pre-process the dataset using the `benford_data` function.
 The `benford_analyse` functions can be used in order to perform a full automatic analysis of the dataset and plot the results.
-The `benford_random` function produces Benford's Law conforming random numbers.
+The `benford_random` function is an additional tool that produces random numbers whose digits follow the Benford's Law distribution.

 ## Screenshots